dwilkins/nacha/README.md

 When that is found, the valid child record types for 'Nacha::Record::FileHeader' are gathered and the subsequent lines are parsed using only those types

+If there is no record type match after exhausing the list of child record types for previous records in the hierarchy, the entire list of ACH record types is checked

 When a record is created, the fields for the instance are created from the field definitions.